woct0rdho/triton-windows/README.md

     ```
     * Choose the wheel with your Python version.
 If you're using Python 3.12, then you need to change `cp310` to `cp312`

-Special notes if you're using ComfyUI with the embeded Python:
+### Special notes if you're using ComfyUI with the embeded Python

 * There should be a folder `python_embeded` in your ComfyUI installation path
 * You need to put two folders `include` and `libs` in `python_embeded` to make Triton work
     * Be careful: It is 'libs', not 'lib'.
 The folder `Lib` should already exist in `python_embeded`